How To Use Public Transport In Germany

 “Complication” may be the first word you come up with when describing the system, but as long as you get used to it, you will reckon how systematic and convenient it is compared to other countries.

 In this article, I will provide some information about German public transport and offer some tips on making the best of public transportation in Germany.

-1. Basic information about public transport system in Germany
+1. Necessary information about the public transport system in Germany

 Tips to check ticket price in Germany

-2. Where to buy the public transportation tickets in Germany?
+2. Where to buy public transportation tickets in Germany?

 There are many options for you to buy a ticket in Germany:

-At the station: the main station and some other big stations will have the ticket machine for you to buy.
-The DB ticket machine can allow you to buy both local transportation ticket and long distance ticket but some other ticket machines operated by the local transport associations only sell bus or tram tickets.
+- At the station: the main station and some other big stations will have a ticket machine for you to buy.
+The DB ticket machine can allow you to purchase both local transportation tickets and long-distance tickets.
+Still, some other ticket machines operated by the local transport associations only sell bus or tram tickets.

-Bus or tram: you can buy directly from the driver or at the ticket machine on the bus or tram.
+- Bus or tram: you can buy directly from the driver or the ticket machine on the bus or tram.